-We apologize to our international fans, but DVDs, Blu-rays, CDs, video games, and digital media products cannot be shipped outside the U.S. due to legal agreements.
+We apologize to our international fans, but Blu-ray discs, DVDs, CDs, video games, and digital media products cannot be shipped outside the U.S. due to legal agreements.

-We can only accept returns on sealed, unopened DVDs, Blu-rays, CDs, video games, and other digital media products.
+We can only accept returns on sealed, unopened Blu-ray discs, DVDs, CDs, video games, and other digital media products.
 Defective items can be returned for a replacement of the same title.

 PLEASE NOTE: ONLY MERCHANDISE PURCHASED DIRECTLY FROM WBSHOP.COM CAN BE RETURNED TO THE FOLLOWING ADDRESS.
 WE CANNOT ACCEPT ANY WARNER BROS.
 PRODUCTS PURCHASED AT OTHER RETAILERS.

 Include a copy of the packing slip and write the reason for the return, and if you would like a refund or exchange for a different item.

 You will be responsible for the cost of shipping the item back to us (except in the case of a damaged, defective, or incorrect item).
 We recommend you use a carrier that provides you with a tracking number, such as UPS, FedEx or USPS Priority Mail.

 Return to: WBshop.com Attn: RETURNS 1093 Highview Dr. Webberville, MI 48892

 Displaying reviews 1-2

 Back to top